ese3500/final-project-embedded-percussion/README.md

 #### Functionality

-HRS 01 - ATmega328PB will be the main microcontroller for this design\
+HRS 01 &mdash; ATmega328PB will be the main microcontroller for this design\
-HRS 02 - An adafruit GPIO expander to expand the amount of available pins/registers we have access to\
+HRS 02 &mdash; An adafruit GPIO expander to expand the amount of available pins/registers we have access to\
-HRS 03 - 16 pushbuttons to represent different notes in a measure\
+HRS 03 &mdash; 16 pushbuttons to represent different notes in a measure\
-HRS 04 - 6 more pushbuttons to represent types of drums\
+HRS 04 &mdash; 6 more pushbuttons to represent types of drums\
-HRS 05 - 1.8” 128x160 TFT LCD module to display the tempo, volume and the current drum setting\
+HRS 05 &mdash; 1.8” 128x160 TFT LCD module to display the tempo, volume and the current drum setting\
-HRS 06 - OPL2 Audio Board using a Yamaha YM3812 sound chip with SPI interfacing for audio synthesizing\
+HRS 06 &mdash; OPL2 Audio Board using a Yamaha YM3812 sound chip with SPI interfacing for audio synthesizing\
-HRS 07 - A rotary encoder for controlling the screen menus and the volume
+HRS 07 &mdash; A rotary encoder for controlling the screen menus and the volume

 ### 6. MVP Demo